-For both commercial lending and lump sum lifetime mortgages, the Bank takes security in the form of legal charges over the property against which funds are advanced.
+For both commercial lending and roll-up lifetime mortgages, the Bank takes security in the form of legal charges over the property against which funds are advanced.
 This is the primary method used by the Bank to mitigate credit risk.